Chrastava

 Chrastava (/cs/; Kratzau) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 6,300 inhabitants.
+Chrastava town is located at the confluence of the Lusatian Neisse and Jeřice rivers and is known as an industrial town.

 Administrative division

 Chrastava consists of eight municipal parts (in brackets population according to the 2021 census):